Tag: conversion optimization

 • Natural lighting – Overlit studio shots scream fake

 Example: Selling kitchen organizers?
-Show a real messy drawer changeation.
+Show a real messy drawer transformation.
 Not a pristine drawer that never needed organizing.

 The best lifestyle images make buyers think “that’s exactly my problem.”
 Generic happiness shots make them keep scrolling.